kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 3. A follows B --> insert a record
 4. A un-follow B --> delete a record
 ### NoSQL Data Structure
+Cassandra is a 3-level NoSQL database
+1. First level: row_key
+	- also known as hash_key
+	- same key as we know in traditional key-value
+	- Always attach this key in any query, no ways to perform range query
+	- common row_key: user_id
+	-

 ## SQL vs NoSQL
 1. Most scenario it's ok to use either SQL or NoSQL